 - Total Cost: $4,050

-Because Maryland only recently expanded its facilities, a family in a rural area must transport their loved one 150 miles to the nearest machine.
+Where facilities are sparse, a family in a rural area might need to transport their loved one a long distance (here, about 150 miles) to the nearest machine:

 - Aquamation Package: $2,500